talwrii/kitty-plotnine/README.md

 You can follow me on [X](https://x.com/readwithai) where I post about this sort of tools and many other things.
 You can subscribe, or read, my [blog](https://readwithai.substack.com/) where I write about research and reading tools.

+You might like to read some of my [writing about note taking in Obsidian](https://readwithai.substack.com/p/note-taking-with-obsidian-much-of).

 ## Notes
 [*] Unfortunately ghostty seems to be [childishly and poorly managed](https://x.com/readwithai/status/1910398678306865269).
 If you care about good open and non-authoritarian control of projects you should pick on of the other good terminals which support the graphical terminal protocol